Urzaag/c-oukonva/README.md

-# Simple MVC
+# Céoukonva ?

 ## Description

-This repository is a simple PHP MVC structure from scratch.
+This repository is the result of a 24h long hackaton during which, as a team of 4, we had to develop a web application according to one theme : holidays.

+We decided to take the funny road and tried to picture ourselves as 'beaufs'.
+This solution provides a way for beaufs to find the best camping sites regarding their favorites criteria : Johnnny Hallyday or Michel Sardou ?
+Beer or Ricard ? ...

+This project was really challenging because of the little time we had and because this solution is mainly based on JavaScript, a language we did not master.
+But we learned it the hard way and ended up first place equal with another group.

-It uses some cool vendors/libraries such as Twig and Grumphp.
+It uses some cool vendors/libraries such as Gsap, Twig and Grumphp.
-For this one, just a simple example where users can choose one of their databases and see tables in it.

 ## Steps